-But I gotta say wax melts have never been more gorgeous than these creamy hand-poured soy wax melts decorated with dried flowers.
+But I have to say wax melts have never been more gorgeous than these creamy hand-poured soy wax melts decorated with dried flowers.

 What are wax melts?

-If you’ve been hiding under a rock for the last 10 years, let me fill you in… wax melts are basically scented candles without a wick or container.
+If you’ve been hiding under a rock for the last ten years, let me fill you in.
+Wax melts are basically scented candles without a wick or container.